 - 28% of searches for something nearby result in a purchase

-- 51% of smartphone users have discovered a new company or product when conducting a search on their smartphones
+- 51% of smartphone users have discovered a new company or product when searching for their smartphones

 - 57% of marketing executives say on-page content development was the most effective SEO tactic.

 - 70% of marketers see SEO as more effective than PPC.

 - 61% of marketers say improving SEO and growing their organic presence is their top inbound marketing priority.

 - 89% of B2B researchers use the internet during the B2B research process.